ARtoriouSs/autoalias/README.md

 Find yourself typing long module names when debugging something in iex?
 Or creating aliases for lots of modules just to test simple query?
 This library can help you!

+_NOTE:_ you'll probably want to use `.iex.exs` file instead in most cases.

 ## Installation

 Available via [Hex package](https://hex.pm/packages/autoalias), just add `autoalias` to